 One standard is the IEEE 802.3bs for transceivers.
 Set to release in 2017, this standard includes 200GE speed optics.

-The other standard is the TIA-492-AEEE.
-This standard is addressing the fiber optic glass; specifically an enhanced multi-mode to be called OM5 or Wide Band Multimode Fiber (WBMMF).
+The other standard is TIA-492-AEEE.
+This standard is addressing the fiber optic glass; specifically, an enhanced multi-mode to be called OM5 or Wide Band Multimode Fiber (WBMMF).

 OM5 glass is designed to have an effective operating window for four 100G light signals between 840nm and 950nm.
 This glass is not new to the industry, and when laser-optimized glass (OM3 and OM4) is made, a small percentage will even meet the OM5 specification.